Bodies

 Hailing from the suburbs of Niles, Chicago, Sena has assumed the duty of Atlas from a young age, believing that the more she holds, the easier it becomes for everyone else.
 So she takes on all she can, doing labor that is not hers to do and swallowing the lie that there is some nobility in the burden itself, even as it slowly crushes her all the while.

-When we meet Sena, she is locked away behind vast emotional barriers, erected in the name of self-preservation to protect her from the all-consuming grief of her brother’s death and her collapsed relationship with Quinn.
-And while these walls protect her, they isolate her just as well, inhibiting her ability to connect with the world, the present moment, and herself.
-But she can’t hide forever and as the demands of her career, the world, and life at large chip away, what lies on the other side will leak through and inevitably burst.
-In these moments, Sena will be swept helplessly along by the ensuing flood, forced completely into the overwhelming present and clawing for every scrap of air as she fights not just to survive, but to live.
+When we meet Sena, she is locked away behind vast emotional barriers which shields her from the pain of her collapsed relationship with Quinn and more imperatively, the all-consuming grief of her brother’s death.
+And while these structures were erected to preserve her, they isolate her just as well, disconnecting her not only from the world and the present moment, but herself.
+But it is that nothing lasts forever and as we witness the demands of her career and life at large gradually mount in pressure, the foundations of her psychic walls will inevitably fracture and collapse, allowing what lies on the other side to burst through.
+In these moments Sena will be swept helplessly along by the ensuing flood and thrust completely into the overwhelming present, forced to fight not just for survival, but life itself.

-When the flood abates, she will find herself in the aftermath of radical action, the results of which will either lead to self-discovery or self-destruction.
-But whether by swimming or by drowning, her story lies in learning to navigate the Motion of these raging waters.
+When these floods abate, she will find herself in the aftermath of radical action, the results of which will either further lead to moments of self-discovery or self-destruction.
+But whether by swimming or by drowning, her story lies in learning to navigate the Motion found within these raging waters.

 QUINN Martin – the core (yang)